 The leaders of Portugal's Socialist Party, Mario Soares, said his party would fight, with arms if necessary to defend the country's freedom.

-The leaders of Portugal's Socialist Party, Mario Soares, said his party would fight, with arms if necessary to defend the country's freedom.
+Background: The leaders of Portugal's Socialist Party, Mario Soares, said his party would fight, with arms if necessary to defend the country's freedom.
 Dr. Soares was speaking at a rally attended by 40,000 socialist supporters in Lisbon on Monday (23 November).

 In a speech attacking the Communist party Dr. Soares said he held the Communists responsible for social and political instability in the three party government which has suspended its functions because of lack of control in the armed forces.

 Dr. Soares said there were officers in the armed forces movement in the service of the Communist party and he specifically attacked radical Copcon security chief General Otelo Saraiva de Carvalho.